How Much Do Gardeners Make?

 All figures are estimates, pre-tax.

-Limited company business owners can earn even more, able to charge £45 per hour, or £365 per day.
-This averages at around £67,000 (pre-tax) per year.
+Limited company business owners can earn even more, as they are able to charge an hourly rate of around £40–£60, or £320–£480 per day.
+This averages at around £55,000–£80,000+ (pre-tax) per year, although additional overheads can impact the final take-home earnings.

 • Tools and equipment - from basic gardening tools like forks, spades, trowels and rakes to more specialised equipment depending on your gardening niche.

-• Vehicles and fuel - either hired or purchased to bring tools and equipment to the site and fuel will be part of your business expenditure.
+• Vehicles and fuel - either hired or purchased to bring tools and equipment to the site and fuel will be part of your gardening business expenditure.

 • PPE - depending on your gardening niche, if you’re working with harmful chemicals or dangerous equipment, you’ll need to ensure you and anyone working for/with you has the appropriate protection.

-• Business and equipment insurance - being self-employed, you’ll be responsible for the safety and security of your equipment, and you’ll also need adequate insurance to protect yourself and your business against any potential legal claims or damage that may occur while working.
+• Business and equipment insurance - being self-employed, you’ll be responsible for the safety and security of your equipment, and you’ll also need adequate insurance to protect yourself and your gardening business against any potential legal claims or damage that may occur while working.
 Public liability insurance is the most popular option.

 • Plant knowledge - this goes without saying, but a working knowledge of plants and how they interact with different soils, light and other plants is essential.
 You should continually learn and upskill to ensure you’re at the top of your trade.